Holothuroid/Covella/README.md

 This package provides a DSL for arbitrary systems of time keeping.
 - Create your own time units and calendar.
-- Combine several cycles.
+- Combine several cycles into one calendar.
 (Yes, it can do moons.)
 - Create immutable dates.
 - Define date formats and parsers in a simple manner.

-- Yet to come: Perform complex queries on your calendar.
+- Create queries like 'first Tuesday in November' using streams.

 ## How to

-### Starting with a tick
-The following is a presentation of the Western Calendar, that monstrous thing you probably use every day.
-We first need a smallest time unit, called a `Tick`.
-Customarily, the JVM uses milliseconds, so let's do that too.

-    val millis = Tick('millisecond)

-### Using Measures for regular time units
-Build upon that, using the following syntax.

-    val seconds = 'second is (millis,1000)
-    val minutes = 'minute is (seconds,60)
-    val hours = 'hour is (minutes,60)
+### Your first calendar
+The most common calendars use years composed of months composed of days, the months having a varying number of days and names.
+If that is all you need, you can create your first calendar like this:
+- Extend trait `MonthsAndYears`.
+- Provide a value called `days : TimeUnit`.
+If you are looking for days of 24 hours of 60 minutes of 60 seconds, you can simply use:

-    val days = 'day is (hours,24)
+    val days : TimeUnit = CommonDays.days

-### Getting irregular with Cycles
-Years and months can be created in one go.
+You can then use the `year` method to create your year like so:

-    val standardYear = 'year isCycleOf 'month madeFrom days comprising ((31, "January"),
+    val standardYear : TimeUnit =  year(
+    (31, "January"),
     (28, "February"),
     (31, "March"),
     (30, "April"),